kunwu522/certified_edge_unlearning/README.md

 # Graph Edge Unlearning via Influence Analysis
-This is an implementation of paper [Graph Edge Unlearning via Influence Analysis]().
+This is an implementation of paper [Certified Edge Unlearning for Graph Neural Networks]().
 We provide the code of graph edge unlearning.
 In addition, we present the code for reproducing the experiments.

 ## Dependencies
 * tqdm/numpy/pandas/sklearn/matplotlib/seaborn